Check-in: 15:00h Check-out: 12:00h

 The city also hosts a number of festivals and events throughout the year, including the John Hewitt Literature Festival, the William Kennedy Piping Festival and The Bard of Armagh, amongst others.
 It is a city rich in art, music and literature.

-executives and tourists alike have rated and recommend Armagh City as one of the most conveniently located hotels of its kind and have rated and recommend the hotel's relaxing surroundings as outstanding.
+most frequent travellers rate Armagh City as one of the most genuine hotels of its kind and rate the hotel's charm as outstanding.

 Armagh City Armagh - Historical Information